Hero24-x/Password-strength-checker/README.md

 ## 🌟 Overview

-Password Strength Checker is a browser-based security tool designed to help users evaluate and improve password security.
-It performs real-time analysis and provides actionable recommendations based on industry-standard password practices.
+Password Security Assessment Tool is a browser-based cybersecurity project designed to analyze password strength and educate users about secure credential practices.

-The application focuses on user awareness and demonstrates key cybersecurity concepts such as password complexity, entropy, and resistance against brute-force attacks.
+The application performs real-time password evaluation by examining multiple security factors such as password length, character diversity, entropy, and complexity.
+Users receive immediate feedback and recommendations to improve password resilience against common attack methods.

 ---